fatherShafiu/satellite-only-borehole-yield-benchmark/README.md

 ## Why this repository exists

 This package is designed to be:
-- Reproducible: code, metadata, manifests, and reports are bundled.
+1. Reproducible: code, metadata, manifests, and reports are bundled.2
-- Spatially honest: district-disjoint validation is used to reduce leakage.
+2. Spatially honest: district-disjoint validation is used to reduce leakage.
-- Publication-oriented: manuscript, figures, and model outputs are provided in one place.
+3. Publication-oriented: manuscript, figures, and model outputs are provided in one place.

 ## Repository map